-- a. privately-operated ICF/IDs, and in ICF for persons with other related conditions: - b. mental health residential treatment facilities; - c. acute and extended acute psychiatric inpatient facilities; - d. non-hospital residential detoxification, rehabilitation and half-way house services for drug/alcohol abuse or dependence; and - e. juvenile detention facilities for up to 35 days.
+- a. privately-operated ICF/IDs, and in ICF for persons with other related conditions; - b. mental health residential treatment facilities; - c. acute and extended acute psychiatric inpatient facilities; - d. non-hospital residential detoxification, rehabilitation and half-way house services for drug/alcohol abuse or dependence; and e. juvenile detention facilities for up to 35 days.

-All emergency department services in general hospitals are the responsibility of the Member's PHSS, regardless of the diagnosis or services provided except for evaluations for voluntary or involuntary commitment pursuant to the 1976 Mental Health Procedures Act.
-Such evaluation is the responsibility of the BH-MCO pursuant to the terms of the written agreement described in Section II-4.
+All emergency department services in general hospitals are the responsibility of the Member's PHSS, regardless of the diagnosis or services provided except for evaluations for voluntary or involuntary commitment pursuant to the 1976 Mental Health Procedures Act and for OMHSAS-approved services provided in the emergency department by community behavioral health providers.
+Such evaluation and services are the responsibility of the BH-MCO pursuant to the terms of the written agreement described in Section II-4.
 C.1.a.
 Responsibility for ensuring admissions will be based on the Member's Primary Diagnosis.